fnune/fnune.github.io/_posts/2021-01-28-space-between-items-with-and-without-flexbox-gap.markdown

   <div class="box"></div>
 </div>

 Why only "very similar"?
 [What can Flexbox do that Grid can't?](https://github.com/rachelandrew/cssgrid-ama/issues/15) Flexbox is content-driven and Grid is layout-driven.
 A wrapping layout with items of different computed sized isn't possible with Grid.
-Here's the example from above repurposed to attempt an auto-sized, auto-wrapping layout:
+Here's the example from above repurposed to attempt an auto-sized, auto-wrapping layout, but sadly the items all have the same width:

 <div class="boxes boxes--flexible-grid boxes--flex-exclusive-grid">
   <div class="box box--bad">Raindrops on roses</div>